 The school has to report to the parents of the child if any serious accident takes place.
-In addition, the code of conduct followed by teachers includes setting goals for students and to plan and teach well-methodised lessons.
+In addition, the code of conduct followed by teachers includes setting goals for students and planning and teach well-methodised lessons.

-Prevent duty basically includes protecting children from potential risks, for instance, drugs, sexual exploitation, neglects and other negative aspects that can possibly take place in schools.
-Prevent duty also takes into account to educate students about the risks associated to terrorism and help the children from age 0-5 in personal, social and emotional development.
+Prevent duty includes protecting students from potential risks, for instance, drugs, sexual exploitation, neglect and other negative aspects that can take place in schools.
+Prevent duty also takes into account educating students about the risks associated with terrorism and help them from age 0-5 in personal, social and emotional development.

 Preparation and management of learning

-However, no matter how good you are at supervising children, it is nearly impossible to eliminate classroom behavioural problems completely.
-In fact, the most common reason of teachers or trainers disserting their profession is due to rowdy, unruly classrooms!
+However, no matter how good you are at supervising learners, it is nearly impossible to eliminate classroom behavioural problems.
+The most common reason for teachers or trainers disserting their profession is due to rowdy, unruly classrooms!
 The idea is to do your best, keep your knowledge and skills updated and seek help and training from your peers and others.